Team Up to Clean Up

 1. What do I do with the litter I've collected?

 Volunteer groups are required to dispose of the litter they collect.
-If your group is very ambitious, and you plan to collected bulky items, you may contact the City in advance for a waiver of your tipping fees to drop those items at Brady Landfill.
+If your group is very ambitious, and you plan to collect bulky items, you may contact the City in advance for a waiver of your tipping fees to drop those items at Brady Landfill.
 Contact 311 ahead of time to make these arrangements.

 Otherwise, we suggest utilizing a commercial bin.
 It's a good idea to ask permission, so head into the store and ask at the customer service desk.
 Not only will this ensure a smooth disposal process, but it also brings attention to the work that your group has done in the community.